Derivatives dispute harming EU-U.S. free-trade talks

-BRUSSELS Ambitious plans for an EU-U.S. free-trade agreement may be put in jeopardy by Washington's failure to finalize a deal coordinating rules in the $630 trillion derivatives market, the EU's financial markets chief has warned.
+BRUSSELS Ambitious plans for an EU-U.S. free-trade agreement may be put in jeopardy by Washington's failure to finalise a deal coordinating rules in the $630 trillion (391.47 trillion pounds) derivatives market, the EU's financial markets chief has warned.

 The U.S. Commodity Futures Trading Commission agreed in July this year on a common position with the European Commission and other global regulators that aimed to iron out differences in how they police derivatives trading worldwide.